malek-gallas/Cables_Company_Database/README.md

 ## License
 - This project is licensed under the MIT License.
-- Feel free to modify the scripts according to your requirements and include any additional details that you think are relevant.
+- Feel free to modify the scripts according to your requirements<br/>and include any additional details that you think are relevant.